ranga4all1/de-retail-sales/README.md

     ZONE: "US-WEST2-a"
     ```

     - Create mage infra.
-Answer `yes` when prompted.
+Provide postgres password of your choice when prompted.
+Answer `yes` to apply when prompted.
+Refer to notes below.
     ```
     cd terraform-mage/gcp
     terraform fmt